cannatag/ldap3/docs/manual/source/connections.rst

 Additional methods defined:

-* start_tls: establishes a secure connection, can be executed before or after the bind operation
+* start_tls: establishes a secure connection, can be executed before or after the bind operation.

 * do_sasl_bind: performs a SASL bind with the parameter defined in the Connection.
-It's automatically executed when you call the bind operation if SASL authentication is used
+It's automatically executed when you call the bind operation if SASL authentication is used.

-* refresh_dsa_info: reads info from server as specified in the get_info parameter of the Connection object
+* refresh_dsa_info: reads info from server as specified in the get_info parameter of the Connection object.

 * response_to_ldif: a method you can call to convert the response of a search to a LDIF format (ldif-content).
 It has the following parameters: